StephenNneji/RAT-Docs/source/tutorial/chapter1.rst

 We are going to analyze our monolayer data using a RasCAL type *standard layers* model, in that we identify which parameters we need to describe the model, group these into layers (which are defined as a thickness, roughness, SLD and hydration), and then group the layers along with data into contrasts.
-The advantage of this approach is that it's simple to share parameters between layers, so a layer representing deuterated headgroups should share the same thickness and roughness parameters as a layer representing hydrogenated heads, but they should differ from each other in their SLD.
+The advantage of this approach is that it is simple to share parameters between layers, so a layer representing deuterated headgroups should share the same thickness and roughness parameters as a layer representing hydrogenated heads, but they should differ from each other in their SLD.